ark-lesedium/ark-lesedium/README.md

 <div align="center">

- 🔭 I’m currently working on **an E-Learning website & secret spyware**
+ 🔭 I’m currently working on **a secret spyware**

- 🌱 I’m currently learning **Machine Learning, Generative AI & Ethical hacking**
+ 🌱 I’m currently on a MongoDB Python Developer Path and Learning **Cloud Architecture and Ethical Hacking**

 💬 Ask me about **Python, Java, Javascript, Linux, Virtual Machines**